 You know that quitting is the 100% way to failure.

-When Caleb said, “Give me this mountain,” I see his statement in 2 ways:
+When Caleb laid claim to his mountain, I see his statement in 2 ways:

 Suffering is a part of life in this sin-filled world.
 We won’t truly be free of pain until we get to heaven.